 In other words?
 Large organizations would be better off doing nothing instead of pretending to innovate — instead of engaging in an illusion of innovation.

-There is no one right innovation formula, or a right process or approach to bring a novel technological innovation to market.
+There is no one right formula, process, or approach to bring a new, novel company to market.

 Whatever your goal, your business can avoid engaging in the illusion of innovation by creating new systems of governance, incentives, talent, and processes that are deliberately designed for running capital-inefficient experiments — experiments designed to challenge status quo thinking.